Market Strategy vs. Marketing Plan

 Grasping Marketing Strategy

 Companies should never create a marketing strategy from scratch.
 The process starts by identifying the company's value proposition.
 Walmart, for example, is a discount retailer with "everyday low prices," and its business operations and marketing revolve around that message.
 At the same time, its main competitor, Amazon, stands for the convenience of delivering almost everything directly to your home.
 Netflix has many productions to binge, while HBO concentrates on high-quality presentations to feed the water cooler conversations every Monday.
-Though all options can be a correct recipe to compete in the market, each begins with stating the value proposition and distilling the key marketing strategies.
+Although all options can be a correct recipe for competing in the market, each begins with stating the value proposition and distilling the key marketing strategies.

 Marketing Strategy vs. Marketing Plans